ssc-sp/datahub-docs/DeveloperGuide/Achievements-Profiles/readme.md

 - **One-time**: Achievements that are awarded once, and never again.
 - **Repeatable**: Achievements that are awarded multiple times.
-- **Countable**: Achievements that are awarded based on a count or collection.
+- **Collectable**: Achievements that are awarded based on a count or collection.

 ## User Profile Levels